 b.
 I saw a star fallen from heaven: The text clearly shows us that this star is a person (to him), not a literal star.
 The verb tense (fallen) indicates that he already had fallen.

 i.
 But who is this star?
 Suggestions have included Nero, a fallen angel, an evil spirit, Satan, the Word of God, a good angel, or even Jesus Himself.

 ii.
 In the context, this star is best seen as an angel; whether he is a good or bad angel depends on his relation to the angel of the bottomless pit in Revelation 9:11.
-If the angel of Revelation 9:1 one is the same as the angel of Revelation 9:11, it is an evil angel - perhaps Satan himself.
-If it is a different angel, it may be a good angel sent by God to open up this bottomless pit for the purposes of judgment.
+If the angel of Revelation 9:1 is the same as the angel of Revelation 9:11, it is an evil angel - perhaps Satan himself.
+If it is a different angel, it may be a good angel sent by God to open up this bottomless pit for the purpose of judgment.

 i.
 At the same time, we notice that the key is given to this being, and that it is given at a specific time and for a specific purpose that furthers God's plan.
 This angel - evil or good - serves God's purpose, even if he does not intend to.

 d.
 The bottomless pit: Some wonder where this is.
 The most straightforward answer is that it is in the center of the earth, because there, one might say that all is "top" and nothing is "bottom."
 However, some think that the bottomless nature of the pit is symbolic.

 i.
 The abyssos is a prison for certain demons (Luke 8:31, 2 Peter 2:4, and Jude 6).
 This is probably the same place as this bottomless pit.
 More generally, this place is considered the realm of the dead, the same as Hades (Romans 10:7).